AZ Alkmaar: 2014–2019: Van den Brom years

 The 2014–15 season began with a new manager, former Heerenveen manager and Ajax great Marco van Basten.
 However, after just three matches into the season, Van Basten resigned as manager to become assistant manager under Alex Pastoor, citing heavy stress as the main reason.
 Pastoor was the interim manager during two matches under Van Basten's absence and received the official title on 16 September, but contract negotiations failed and he left the club just two days later.
 A week later, John van den Brom was appointed manager.
 Under Van den Brom, AZ quickly rose up to the sub-top, eventually finished the season in third place, surpassing Feyenoord on the final season's matchday and qualifying for the 2015–16 Europa League.

 The 2015–16 Eredivisie started with AZ selling most of its first-team players from the previous season during the summer transfer period.
 As a response, AZ bought players from other Dutch clubs, notably Vincent Janssen from Almere City, Alireza Jahanbakhsh from NEC and Ben Rienstra from PEC Zwolle.
 In December, it was announced free agent Ron Vlaar signed a contract until the end of the season after training with the club for a few weeks prior.
 Vlaar quickly became team captain and helped lift AZ from tenth place to a fourth-place finish in the league.
 Along this rise, new signing Vincent Janssen scored 27 goals for the club, earning him the Eredivisie top goalscorer title.
-In the 2015–16 KNVB Cup, AZ made it to the semi-finals, losing 3–1 to Feyenoord.
+In the 2015–16 KNVB Cup, AZ reached the semi-finals, losing 3–1 to Feyenoord.
 AZ won the first two qualification rounds to qualify for the 2015–16 Europa League group stage, but finished last in their group.

-At the start of the 2016–17 Eredivisie, AZ sold last season's performer Vincent Janssen to Tottenham Hotspur and long-time midfielder Markus Henriksen to Hull City.
+At the start of the 2016–17 Eredivisie, AZ sold Vincent Janssen to Tottenham Hotspur and long-time midfielder Markus Henriksen to Hull City.
 In the 2016–17 Europa League, AZ finished second in Group D, surviving the group stage for the third time in five seasons.